ipatch/chrisrjones_web/README.md

 <a id="useful-links"></a>

 - https://github.com/microsoft/TypeScript/blob/main/src/compiler/diagnosticMessages.json
+- https://mailtrap.io/blog/ruby-on-rails-contact-form/ **useful for **#tshoot** existing contact form 😵

 ## TODO

 <a id="todo"></a>

-- [ ] setup CSS var for all my custom divs to toggle a red border outline for a _DEBUG_ mode for development 🤔
+- [ ] setup CSS var for all my custom divs to toggle a red border outline for a _DEBUG_ mode in development 🤔
 - [ ] #fe #react see if i can recreate the chatgpt login page, the little email animation to top of box thingy
 - [ ] #fe #react create a footer component
 - [x] #fe #react only show logout button if a user is logged in